mohammad-malik/cpp_dryrun_codegen/README.md

-# C++ Dry Run Code Generator and Runner
+# Agentic C++ Dry Run Code Generator and Runner

 A tool for generating and testing "dry runs" (tricky C++ code snippets often asked in exams by universities like FAST) in an isolated Docker environment.

 ## Overview

 This project provides a system for:
-- Generating challenging C++ code snippets that test understanding of tricky language concepts
+- Generating challenging C++ code snippets that test understanding of tricky language concepts taking inspiration from various PF and OOP past papers through Retrieval Augmented Generation (RAG).
-- Running the code snippets safely in a virtual execution environment using Docker
+- Running the code snippets safely in a virtual execution environment using Docker, to ensure accuracy.
-- Automated testing and verification (as the outputs are fed back to a reasoning LLM)
+- Automated testing and verification (as the outputs are fed back to a reasoning LLM, which generates until it has 10 various questions that meet the criteria and are worth studying).
+- A web interface to view the newly generated code snippets, their outputs, and an explanation for the output.

 ## Features